MESAHub/mesa-website/02-prereqs.markdown

 [release]:http://sourceforge.net/projects/mesa/files/releases/mesa-r{{site.version}}.zip/download

 The compressed file is about 1GB, so don't worry if it takes a little while to download.
+If you are experiencing slow download speeds, you may want to change which mirror you are using.
+(After you select a zipfile to download, click the "try another mirror" link near the top of the page.)

-The installed package will be large, so make sure you have at least 10 GB free on your disk.
+The unzipped and installed package will be large, so make sure you have at least 10 GB free on your disk.

 When you unzip the file, it will create a directory named mesa-r{{site.version}}.
 This will be your main MESA directory.
 You